Codeinwp/otter-blocks/readme.md

 #### Contact Form Gutenberg Block [FREE]

 Quickly and easily insert a contact form anywhere on the page.
-Optionally, turn the form into a lead generating machine by integrating it with Brevo(Sendinblue) or Mailchimp.
+Optionally, turn the form into a lead-generating machine by integrating it with Brevo(Sendinblue) or Mailchimp.
 [Check live demo](https://demo.themeisle.com/otter-blocks/form/)

 #### Masonry Gallery Gutenberg Block [FREE]